Atem18/atemlire/_drafts/how-to-create-your-own-adblock.md

 If you don't like Google's DNS, feel free to use others.

+Create a file named **/etc/dnsmasq-custom** where you will put custom domain resolution like :

+    127.0.0.1 alpha.example.com
+    127.0.0.1 beta.example.com

 ### CRON

 Create a file called **/etc/cron.daily/adblocker** and put the following content